 1. It can get really busy during the summer season

-Of course.
+I think that this is the obvious one.
 Tourists from all over the country and often from other countries come to have fun on the beaches of Mamaia, Constanta and other seaside resorts.

 The city, therefore, gets really busy with tourists during the summer season.